 \subsection{List-decoding}

 Consider the quadratically constrained adversarial channel model where James observes $\vbfz,$ which is a noisy copy of $\vbfx$.
-We study the list-decoding problem, which we now describe.
 In the list-decoding problem, the decoder is not required to recover the transmitted message exactly but can instead output a (small) list of messages with the guarantee that the true message is in the list.
 We are typically interested in list-sizes that are constant or grow as a low-degree polynomial function of the blocklength.

-List-decoding, as an important relaxation of unique decoding which is also interesting in its own right, is extensively studied under various models in the literature of coding theory and information theory.
-The usual notion of list-decoding studied in classical coding theory concerns codes over finite fields.
-The errors usually considered are introduced in a worst-case manner by an omniscient adversary.
-In particular, the most commonly studied errors are bit-flips and erasures.